-To qualify as a non-lawyer fee arbitrator, you must not work in the legal field and complete and submit the Non-Lawyer Fee Arbitrator Volunteer form.
+To qualify as a non-lawyer fee arbitrator, you must not work in the legal field.
+Complete and submit the Non-Lawyer Fee Arbitrator Volunteer form.

-In addition, you must attend a fee arbitrator training program or complete the self-study program and tests below, once every five years.
+In addition, you must attend a fee arbitrator training program or complete the self-study program and test below, once every five years.